-Flags are a tough issue for any HOA looking to promote a tidy, unified curb line.
-Flags tend to make homes stand out from one another and some cross the neighborhoods style-guide into gaudiness or are so large that they overwhelm the rest of the landscaping.
+Flags are a tough issue for any association looking to promote a tidy, unified curb line.
+Flags tend to make homes stand out from one another, and some cross the neighborhood style-guide into gaudiness or are so large that they overwhelm the rest of the landscaping.
 But where do you draw the line between a modestly displayed banner or flag and something actionable?
 How, and in fact, what is legally enforceable?

 1) Know the Federal and State Laws

-First of all, there are laws addressing how much an HOA can regulate flags.
-In 2005, the federal government passed the "Freedom to Display the American Flag Act of 2005" defining that HOAs could not stop residents from displaying the stars and stripes.
-But you can regulate how the flag is displayed and what size it can be based on safety and codes of the neighborhood.
+First of all, there are laws addressing how much an association can regulate flags.
+In 2005, the federal government passed the "Freedom to Display the American Flag Act of 2005," defining that associations could not stop residents from displaying the stars and stripes.
+But you can regulate how the flag is displayed and what size it can be based on the safety and codes of the neighborhood.

 Know the laws that govern your state and neighborhood to know what you are legally allowed to enforce before starting to build your flag regulation policies.

 Next, your CC&Rs or By-Laws must actually have a clause relating to flags that defines your power.
 In most cases, an argument that a flag is simply unattractive will not fly (please pardon the pun.)

 You will need to have an established policy that can be referenced by resident members so that they can willfully obey the regulations and so that you have grounds to act.
 Without a written policy, you have no grounds to act.

 Next, your greatest freedom in enforcing flag regulations lies in community safety.
 You are allowed to limit flags on unsafe flag poles, flags that fly over the public sidewalk, and flags that are so large that whipping in the wind can cause damage.
 If your policies are written correctly, you may also be able to regulate flags that block a neighbor's view, usually requiring them to be both large and very high up.